 5. The median value of condos and single-family houses amounts to $635,055.

 Currently, single-family homes and condos are valued at a median of $635,055, marking a 10.9% increase in value during the past year.
 This price is adjusted according to seasons and involves only the middle price tier of houses.
-According to California housing market predictions for 2021, a 3% increase in home prices is expected.
+According to California housing market predictions, a 3% increase in home prices is expected.

 6. The sale of million-dollar real estate increased by 18.1% in June 2020.